|

 begun, as the market is able to violate resistance levels and continue

 higher with increasing speed.
+The sell signal

 would be to sell when the line crosses from above the zero line to below